-'Cats' Star Francesca Hayward’s Response To The CGI Backlash Is Chill AF — EXCLUSIVE
+Francesca Hayward’s Response To All The 'Cats' Backlash Is Chill AF

 There were a lot of memorable movie moments in 2019, but perhaps none quite as big as when the Cats trailer came out.
 For one day, nearly the entire internet stopped to take in the first look at the whimsical musical film adaptation.
 The trailer was met with awe, wonder, and a whole lot of confusion over the appearances of the humanoid cat characters played by some of the world's biggest celebrities.
 Now that the film has hit theaters, chatter about the fantastical feline looks has ramped up again, but Cats star Francesca Hayward is perfectly chill about the CGI backlash.

 From the moment the original musical premiered on Broadway in 1980, it always confounded audiences.
 It's an odd concept for viewers to wrap their minds around: The poems of T.S.
 Eliot inspired a review-style musical about felines who compete for the chance to ascend into a new life.
 To top it off, the cats are played by a troupe of human dancers.
 So, lifelike CGI aside, the movie really isn't that out-there when you compare it with its source material.

 "I think a lot of the comments [about the trailer] came from people who had never seen the stage musical," Hayward tells Elite Daily.
 Although she understands why some people might be shocked by how she and her costars look as cats, she thinks shock wears off as the movie goes on.
 "It’s something very different, unique, unusual; it’s going to take people a little while to adjust themselves to it.
 But what I found from watching the film was that it became quite normal to see everyone as cats.
 You stopped thinking about it."